plmqaz-bot/wholeren/README.md

 data validation for every model attributes, especially the dates format.

-policy, manager rank control everything. ...
+policy, manager rank control everything. ...-DONE

 creating contract should be transaction, client should not be created.  --DONE